petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ```bash
 grep amdgpu /etc/modprobe.d/* -rn
 ```
-If the driver is blacklisted, you will see output similar to:
+If the driver is blacklisted, you see output similar to:
 ```bash
 /etc/modprobe.d/blacklist.conf:10:blacklist amdgpu
 ```